Fill form to unlock content

 Real-time monitoring can also help avoid industrial accidents.
-If a critical piece of equipment is monitored from the cloud alone, the lag time between when a malfunction occurs and the cloud learns about it and acts can cost an organization millions of dollars or worse—resulting in a mishap that injures workers.
+If a critical piece of equipment is monitored from the cloud alone, the lag time between when a malfunction occurs, and the cloud learns about it and acts, can cost an organization millions of dollars, or worse—result in a mishap that injures workers.

 Connected asset management can also have a positive impact on maintenance budgets.
 For example, by monitoring performance of an asset, the solution can save maintenance teams the time they'd spend eyeballing the asset for potential repair issues.

-What’s more, through big data analysis of sensor information, predictive maintenance can be performed so parts can be replaced and repairs made before something breaks (see Figure 3).
-That produces more online time for the asset and fewer trips by maintenance crews.
-In addition, by keeping the asset in tiptop shape through timely and smart maintenance, it will last longer and increase return on investment in it.
+What's more, through big data analysis of sensor information, predictive maintenance can be performed so parts can be replaced, and repairs made before something breaks.

-There’s also a bit of magic in the Intel gateways at the heart of the architecture.
+There's also a bit of magic in the Intel gateways at the heart of the architecture.
 A major challenge when connecting operations to the cloud is the variety of standards and siloed nature of many control systems.
-Intel IoT Gateways can handle those differences and provide a streamlined interface to the cloud (see Figure 2).
+Intel IoT Gateways can handle those differences and provide a streamlined interface to the cloud.
 The gateways provide support at multiple layers of the solution:

 - Performance at the edge that enables near-real-time analytics, local decision-making, and tighter process controls

 - Advanced security for trusted data from edge to cloud, and protection from costly attacks

 - Scalability for varying levels of gateway performance, with a broad range of support from Intel® Quark™processors, Intel Atom® processors, and Intel® Core™ processors